ABCV

 • price 2 of 4

-Fueled by the ambition to make people crave vegetables, Amanda Cohen revived her beloved East Village eatery on the Lower East Side with a ramped-up tasting menu and a space three times the size of the 18-seat original.
-Emblazoned with a mural of greenery by graffiti artist Noah McDonough, the sprawling dining room is focused on the open kitchen at its heart—complete with a chef’s counter—and a full bar along one wall.
+Why we love it: Fueled by the ambition to make people crave vegetables, Amanda Cohen revived her beloved East Village eatery on the Lower East Side with a ramped-up tasting menu and a space three times the size of the 18-seat original.
+Emblazoned with a mural of greenery by graffiti artist Noah McDonough, the sprawling, shadowy dining room is centered on the open kitchen at its heart—complete with a chef’s counter—and a full bar along one wall.
+Speaking of, the counter is the best spot in the house to watch chefs pipe celery crème between pillowy breads and baste Brussels sprouts, stalks and all, with a tingly, five-spice BBQ sauce that is guaranteed to make your nose run.

 Advertising